 - The ability to control for unobserved, time-invariant confounders.

-- The ability to investigate the direction of causal relationships.
+- The ability to determine the direction of causal relationships.

 Fixed effects methods that control for unobserved confounders are now well known and widely used.
 Cross-lagged panel models have long been used to study the direction of causality.
-Models that combine these two approaches are .well known to econometricians as dynamic data panel models.
+But trying to combine these two approaches poses serious problems.

-Professor Allison and his colleagues have shown that these kinds of models can easily be estimated by maximum likelihood with SEM software (ML-SEM).
-His recent work demonstrates that the performance of ML-SEM is superior to econometric methods with respect to both bias and efficiency.
+Professor Allison and his colleagues have recently shown that dynamic panel models can easily be estimated by maximum likelihood with SEM software (ML-SEM) (Allison et al. 2017).
+That work demonstrates that the performance of ML-SEM is superior to the econometric methods.
 Plus, ML-SEM offers better capabilities for handling missing data, evaluating model fit, relaxing constraints, and allowing for non-normal data.

 This is an applied course with a minimal number of formulas and a maximal number of examples.
 Although the methodology is cutting edge, the emphasis is on how to actually do the analysis in order accomplish your objectives.

-It’s also a hands-on course with lots of opportunities to practice the methods, including at least two hours of carefully-designed and supervised exercises using real data.
+It’s also a hands-on course with lots of opportunities to practice the methods, including four carefully-designed exercises using real data.

 Four statistical packages will be used to demonstrate the methods: Mplus, SAS, Stata, and the lavaan package for R. Wherever possible, program code for all of these packages will be included for each example.
 The exercises can be done with any of the four packages.